 The ultimate goal of my research is to find innovative solutions to sustainably produce food, reduce detrimental human impacts on the planet and preserve the diversity of life.

-I am also an Associate Editor of Journal of Ecology and Ecology and Evolution and former member of the Equality and Diversity Working Group of the British Ecological Society.
+I am also an Associate Editor of Journal of Ecology, former Associate Editor of Ecology and Evolution and former member of the Equality and Diversity Working Group of the British Ecological Society.
 Part of my time is dedicated to teach, mentor and help the next generation of scientists to ensure the continuity of Science.